One of the most crucial things to teach your students is the alphabet, as it lays the framework for reading and writing.

-I use this pocket chart to introduce letters and sounds to my students.
-First, I show them the picture, and say the name of the pictures (emphasis in the beginning sounds "/a/ /a/ araña" "/e/ /e/ elefante") Make sure your child knows the names of the pictures before asking him/her to do the sort.
+I incorporate this handy pocket chart to introduce letters and their corresponding sounds to my students.
+First, I display the image and enunciate the name of the picture, focusing on the initial sounds (e.g., "/a/ /a/ araña" "/e/ /e/ elefante").
+Ensuring your students are familiar with the picture names is vital before moving on to sorting.

 This is a fantastic activity that can be used a number of different ways; in small groups, as a center, for review, or to explicitly teach beginning sounds to a whole group or a small group of students.